Todd J. Cooke (Ph.D., Cornell University, 1979)

-Zabrina is a proud Terp alum who earned her BA in Criminology and Criminal Justice from Maryland in 2005.
+Zabrina is a proud Terp alum who earned her BA in Criminology and Criminal Justice from the University of Maryland in 2005.
 Upon graduation, she entered the federal workforce with the National Security Agency and before earning her MA in higher education at Bowling Green State University.
 Zabrina is passionate about exploring the world, and she sailed to 10 countries on Semester at Sea in 2009.
 She most recently comes from Bucknell University, and is passionate about advising and mentoring students in their individual pursuit of excellence while normalizing self-care.

 Rachel Smith (University of Maryland MPH student)